 Credit History

 Some lenders may decline your remortgage application if you have bad credit.
-However, others take a more flexible approach to customers with a poor credit history, especially if the issues leading to the bad credit score occurred some time ago.
-Credit card debt and loans are usually only considered bad credit by lenders if you've missed repayments.
-Owing a large amount in either type of debt can also affect your chances to remortgage, especially if a mortgage lender isn't sure if you’ll be able to keep on top of all your debt repayments and your mortgage.
+However, others take a more flexible approach, especially if the issues leading to your bad credit score occurred some time ago.
+Credit card debt and loans are typically only considered bad credit by lenders if you've missed repayments.
+Owing a large amount in either type of debt can also impact your chances of remortgaging, especially if the lender is unsure whether you’ll be able to manage both your debt repayments and your mortgage.

 How Long Does It Take to Remortgage?

-The timeframe for remortgaging to buy another property varies depending on which lender you choose.
-The remortgaging process usually takes 6 – 8 weeks, but it can be longer than that if any issues arise within the application process.
+The timeframe for remortgaging to buy another property can vary depending on which lender you choose.
+The process typically takes 6 - 8 weeks, but it may take longer if any issues arise during the application process.

 Any issues or queries that arise from the property valuation can also hold up your mortgage application.
 If your property's current value is below what is outstanding on your mortgage, it could delay the process, or you may have to wait until the price recovers before continuing with your application.